PacktPublishing/Mastering-High-Performance-with-Kotlin/README.md

 ## Get to Know the Author
 **Igor Kucherenko**
-Igor Kucherenko is an Android developer at Techery, a software development company that uses Kotlin as the main language for Android development.
+ is an Android developer at Techery, a software development company that uses Kotlin as the main language for Android development.
 Currently, he lives in Ukraine, where he is a speaker in the Kotlin Dnipro Community, which promotes Kotlin and shares knowledge with audiences at meetups.
 You can find his articles about Kotlin and Android development on Medium and a blog for Yalantis, where he worked previously.

 ### Suggestions and Feedback